DynamicDevices/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 When using github action runner we can't use the `root` user. so we create new user called admin.

+**NOTE** The `admin` user is refererences later in configuration files so if you use a different user you will need to check for and change to your user.

 ```
 sudo adduser admin
 ```